 What Are Borates?

-Borates are minerals that naturally occur and contain boron, the fifth of the Periodic Table’s elements.
+Borates are minerals that naturally occur and contain boron, the 5th element of the Periodic Table.
 Water, soil, and rock all contain trace amounts.
-They are vital for the growth of plants.
+They are vital for the growth of plants, human health and cleaning products.
 Borates play a vital role in the manufacture of everything from ceramics to insecticides.
 You can find them naturally in the environment and they even occur naturally in our bodies.

 Boron is not an element that exists in nature by itself.
-Instead, boron reacts with other elements and oxygen to form boric acid.
-These inorganic salts are called borates.
-Although millions of tonnes of industrial borates are processed every year and distributed worldwide, natural forces transfer far more boron around the globe.
+Instead, boron reacts with other elements and typically oxygen to form boric acid.
+These inorganic salts with boron and oxygen are called borates.
+Although millions of tons of industrial borates are processed every year and distributed worldwide, natural forces transfer far more boron around the globe.
 Rain, volcanic activity or condensation can distribute at least twice as many boron than all commercial practices.

 How Borates Work